ThirdKeyAI/symbiont-sdk-python/README.md

 ## Configuration

-The SDK can be configured using environment variables in a `.env` file.
+The SDK features a comprehensive configuration system that supports multiple sources including environment variables, configuration files (YAML/JSON), and programmatic configuration.
+The system provides centralized management with validation and hot-reloading capabilities.

+### Configuration Sources

+1. **Environment Variables** - Loaded automatically from `.env` files or system environment
+2. **Configuration Files** - YAML or JSON files with structured configuration
+3. **Programmatic Configuration** - Direct configuration objects in your code

+### Basic Configuration

 Copy the provided `.env.example` file to get started:

 ```bash
 cp .env.example .env
 ```

-### Supported Environment Variables
+### Environment Variables

+All configuration options can be set using environment variables with the `SYMBIONT_` prefix:

 | Variable | Description | Default |
 |----------|-------------|---------|